SherineAwad/multiomicsGRN/README.md

 - Before the Knee: The curve shows a sharp decline, indicating high-quality, informative barcodes with more unique and meaningful data.
 - After the Knee: The curve flattens or drops sharply, suggesting low-quality data or background noise (e.g., technical artifacts, duplicates, low-coverage barcodes).

+###### How PycisTopic Calculates the `unique_fragments_threshold`

+- PycisTopic determines the `unique_fragments_threshold` **per sample** based on the distribution of fragments per barcode.
+- The process roughly works as follows:
+  1. **Count unique fragments per barcode:** For each barcode in the ATAC-seq fragment file, count the number of distinct fragments mapped to the genome.
+  2. **Estimate a quality threshold:** Using the distribution of fragment counts, PycisTopic selects a threshold to filter out low-quality barcodes (likely empty droplets or background).
+     - This can be percentile-based or use heuristics on the fragment count distribution.
+  3. **Apply the threshold:** Barcodes with **unique fragments below this value** are removed from the dataset.

 > ## 🔹 6.
 Creating Cistopic Objects Step